-A glance at the line tells us that Michigan is a 3.5-point and the overall favorite and that the game projects to have a decent amount of scoring with the bar set at 52.5 points.
+A glance at the line tells us that Michigan is a 3.5-point and the overall favorite, and that the game projects to have a decent amount of scoring — the bar is set at 52.5 points.

-This is done in a bid to even out the action a bit more to the sportsbooks’ liking.
+What’s happening is a bid to even out the action a bit more to the sportsbooks’ liking.
 If they wind up too lopsided on a game, that opens up a greater liability on their end.
-Since the operators are for-profit entities, steps are taken to avoid that.
+Since the operators are for-profit entities, steps are taken to avoid these actions.

-For each game on the docket, you’ll have some different options to consider.
-The main bet types will see tons of action, and clicking on the ‘more wagers’ option in the individual game listings will open up even more possibilities.
+For each game on the docket, you’ll have different options to consider.
+The main bet types will see tons of action, and clicking on the “more wagers” option in an app’s individual game listings will open up even more possibilities.

 Here’s a rundown of the most popular bet types, starting with the big three.

-The moneyline bet is one of the most straightforward wagers you’ll come across.
-All you need to do is pick the winner out of the favorite and underdog, which are represented by negative and positive odds respectively.
+The moneyline bet is perhaps the most straightforward wager you’ll come across.
+All you need to do is pick the winner out of the favorite and underdog, which are represented by negative and positive odds, respectively.

 This wager is based on the total combined points scored in the contest by the two teams.
 Sportsbooks set a benchmark number upon the initial release of lines, and bettors then get to decide where they think the total will fall.

-As mentioned, there’s lots more to consider.
+As mentioned, there are lots more bets to consider.
 Here are three other types of wagers that generate lots of action at the betting window.